Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 470 should in theory perform a little bit faster than the Radeon R9 380 4G in general. (explain)
+Memory BandwidthTheoretically, the Radeon RX 470 should be a bit faster than the Radeon R9 380 4G overall. (explain)

-Texel RateThe Radeon RX 470 should be a small bit (approximately 9%) faster with regards to AF than the Radeon R9 380 4G. (explain)
+Texel RateThe Radeon RX 470 is a little bit (about 9%) more effective at AF than the Radeon R9 380 4G. (explain)

-Pixel RateIf using high levels of AA is important to you, then the Radeon R9 380 4G is the winner, but it probably won't make a huge difference. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon R9 380 4G is superior to the Radeon RX 470, but not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison